-One of the most important parts of building a public relations strategy for your startup is what PR experts call the slow approach that involves gradually building relationships with journalists over time.
+One of the most important parts of building a public relations strategy for your startup is what PR experts call the slow approach.
+This involves gradually building relationships with journalists over time.
 This doesn’t involve any pitch initially.
 After, all, you wouldn’t start a relationship by asking someone for favors.
 Would you?

 Rather than pitching a journalist immediately, you should take time to establish a connection first.

 If you have news to pitch to a journalist, the actual pitch should come much later.
 You have a higher chance of being taken seriously by a reporter when you’ve already made effort to build a relationship with them.

 However, how possible is it to build successful PR using this slow method?
 Very possible.
 In order for it to work in your favor, we’ve developed a guide for you.
 Use the 7 proven ways below, to learn how to build relationships.

 1. Build a media list

 The first thing you need to do is to make sure you’re building a relationship with the right person.
-After all, 33% of people start ignoring emails that contain content that doesn’t align with their interests.
+After all, 33% of people start ignoring emails that don’t align with their interests.
 The last thing you want to do is start sending a journalist who covers the fashion industry emails related to the tech industry.